Sushmita-Ghosh/BucketList/README.md

 ## Overview

 🌱 Welcome to the BloomAtlas, a web application that provides information about various plants, categorized by type.
 Explore a diverse collection of plants and learn more about their common names, scientific names, and descriptions.
+This is still an ongoing project.

 ---